Timber Cladding Costs

 Building Regulations and Planning Permission for Timber Cladding Installation

 Timber cladding has nearly limitless design potential and a slew of practical advantages.
-So if you decide to use it in your construction project, you'll undoubtedly be eager to get started as soon as possible.
+Before you begin your project, it's important that you seek planning permission.

 timber cladding

-Adding or replacing exterior timber cladding is frequently possible without planning permission.
-This is since its use usually falls within your 'permitted development rights'.
+Adding or replacing exterior timber cladding is possible without planning permission.
+This is because its use usually falls within your permitted development rights (PDR).

 In addition, you have the right as a homeowner to sustain and make small improvements to your home if you use materials that look similar to those used in its renovation.